Manh-Huynh-PP/Custom-lights/README.md

 ### 1. Add Base Lights
 Rapidly create standard Blender lights at your cursor's position.
 - **Types:** Point, Sun, Spot, Area (Rectangle/Ellipse).
-- **Auto-Organization:** Automatically groups lights into collections when the "Auto-create collection" option is checked.
+- **Auto-Organization:** Automatically groups lights into collections.

 ### 2. Custom Lights & Tools
-Advanced lighting tools to handle complex scenarios with ease.
+Advanced lighting tools for complex scenarios.

-- **Tracker Light:** Creates a system where Area lights automatically track an active target object.
+- **Tracker Light:** Area lights that automatically track a target object.
-- **Gradient Light Plane:** Generates emissive planes with adjustable linear or spherical gradients.
+- **Linear/Sphere Gradient Plane:** Emissive planes with adjustable gradients and transparent black option.
-- **Translucent Light Plane:** Adds a diffusion plane in front of your active light to soften shadows and create studio-like effects.
+- **Translucent Light Plane:** Diffusion plane to soften shadows and create studio effects.
-- **Simple God Rays:** Instantly adds volumetric "God Ray" effects to an active Spot light with simple controls for power and noise.
+- **Simple God Rays:** Volumetric "God Ray" effects for Spot lights.
+- **Plane Gobos:** Quick noise, voronoise, and wave pattern gobos.
-- **Track to Selected:** Apply a "Track To" constraint to multiple objects, making them all point towards your active target.
+- **Track to Selected:** Apply "Track To" constraint to multiple objects.
-- **Make Emission Mesh:** Convert any mesh object into a light source by applying an emission shader and renaming it for the management panel.
+- **Make Emission Mesh:** Convert any mesh into a light source.
-- **Input Blackbody Color:** Set your light's color using Kelvin temperature values for physical accuracy (approximated RGB conversion).
+- **Input Blackbody Color:** Set light color using Kelvin temperature values.

 ### 3. Manage Lights
 Your command center for all lighting in the scene.
-- **Centralized View:** See all lights and emissive meshes organized by collection (e.g., Point Lights, Tracker Lights).
+- **Centralized View:** All lights and emissive meshes organized by collection.
+- **Collection Brightness:** Multiply brightness of all lights in a collection.
+- **World Brightness:** Control environment lighting strength.
-- **Direct Control:** Adjust Color, Brightness/Power, and Size/Shape directly from the list.
+- **Direct Control:** Adjust Color, Brightness/Power, and Size/Shape from the list.
-- **Selection:** Click names to select lights in the viewport or select entire collections.
+- **Selection:** Click names to select lights or entire collections.
-- **Visibility:** Toggle visibility for Viewport, Render, and Camera (for mesh lights).
+- **Visibility:** Toggle Viewport, Render, and Camera visibility.

 ---